jacastro023/django-setup/django-urls-views-templates.md

 #### Start the Project

-There is no starter-code for this lesson.
-Move into this lesson's folder and run the following command to create the Django project:
+run the following command to create the Django project:

 ```
 $ django-admin startproject catcollector